Root Cause – The Dangers of a Root Canal Your Dentist May Not Be Telling You

 - Bicuspids – Lung and Large Intestine – Coracobrachialis and Tensae Fascia Lata

 - Eye Teeth – Liver and Gallbladder – Pectoralis Major and Popliteus

 - Incisors – Adrenals, Anal Canal, Bladder, and Kidneys – Sartorius, Hamstrings, Peroneus and Psoas.

-Probably the earliest research on the dangers of root canals was done by Dr Weston-Price.
-Dr Weston Price did almost 25 years of research on root canals and found out as they could cause practically any disease.
+Probably the earliest research on the dangers of root canals was done by Dr. Weston-Price.
+Dr. Weston Price did almost 25 years of research on root canals and discovered that they could cause practically any disease.

-During his work as a dentist, Dr Weston-Price discovered that his clients who were given a root canal would develop diseases.
-Later, he would extract these teeth and implant under the skin of rabbits, who would then contract the same diseases as the person.
-Furthermore, he implanted the same tooth under 20 to 30 more rabbits who would all develop the same condition.
+While working as a dentist, Dr. Weston-Price discovered that his clients who were given a root canal would develop diseases.
+Later, he would extract these teeth and implant them under the skin of rabbits, who would then contract the same diseases as the person.
+Furthermore, he implanted the same tooth in 20 to 30 more rabbits developing the same condition.

 recent research has found that the number one cause of a heart attack is a root canal tooth.

 How do you detect an infected root canal?

 The problem with most infected root canals is that people rarely experience any pain in the tooth.
 Like the character in the documentary, the symptoms or conditions are away from the mouth.

 Traditionally, dentists look for infection in teeth using a two-dimensional x-ray.
 This type of x-ray is inadequate for detecting infection.
 A better approach is to use a three-dimensional or panoramic type x-ray.